Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Introduction

 \subsection{Motivation}

 Probabilistic forecasting plays a critical role in modern power systems as operational decisions increasingly rely on accurate predictions of demand, generation, and system conditions.
-The continued growth of renewable energy generation, especially wind and solar, has amplified this need as their intrinsic variability introduces substantial uncertainty into grid operations.
-Indeed, to ensure reliable and efficient operations, system operators must effectively quantify and manage this uncertainty.
-In this context, probabilistic forecasting has emerged as a cornerstone of planning, market participation, and real-time control in power systems \citep{sweeney2020future,zhang2014review, hong2016probabilistic,hong2020energy,wang2021review}.
+The continued growth of renewable energy generation, especially solar and wind power, has amplified this need as their intrinsic variability introduces substantial uncertainty into grid operations.
+Recent advances in artificial intelligence (AI) and machine learning have further expanded the use of data-driven forecasting tools for renewable energy, enabling improved prediction of uncertain generation patterns and supporting more informed energy-system operations.
+In this context, probabilistic forecasting has emerged as an essential tool for planning, market participation, and real-time control in power systems \citep{sweeney2020future,zhang2014review, hong2016probabilistic,hong2020energy,wang2021review}.
 These methods have been used for short- and long-term forecasting of wind and solar energy \cite{tawn2022review,shi2017direct,golestaneh2016very,xie2023overview}, as well as scenario generation \cite{liao2021windgmmn,zhang2025weather,moradi2025enhanced,dong2022data}.

+As AI-driven forecasting tools become central to energy-system operations, the reliability of their uncertainty estimates is increasingly critical.
+Miscalibrated probabilistic forecasts can result in overconfident or overly conservative decisions, undermining their value for vital downstream applications like reserve allocation, unit commitment, congestion management, and market scheduling.
+This highlights the dual edge of AI in modern grids: while it could enhance operational decision support, its outputs must be precisely calibrated to manage high-stakes grid operations amid growing renewable uncertainty.

 Two key properties of a reliable probabilistic forecasts are: 1) \textit{calibration}, which refers to the statistical consistency between nominal and realized coverage rates, ensuring that predicted probabilities align with observed outcomes; and 2) \textit{efficiency}, which defines the sharpness of forecasts, measured by the tightness of prediction intervals at a given target coverage level \citep{gneiting2007probabilistic,gneiting2014probabilistic}.